deve-sh/Lesser.js/README.md

 appendNode(parent, element);	// The element variable will be appended to the parent.
 ```

+#### Deleting a DOM Node

+To delete a DOM Element/Node from the webpage.
+Use the `deleteEl` function which takes the list of DOM Nodes or a single DOM Node as its argument.

 #### Checking if an Element has a particular class.

 To check if an element has a particular class.
 Use the `hasClass` function.
 It takes the DOM Element as its first argument and the className to check.